alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 the provincial/territorial governments.
 Later in the chapter we will explore the compliance requirements for the various pieces of legislation from these sources.

 **Compliance** is the observance of official requirements.
-For payroll practitioners, this means performing payroll functions according to federal and provincial/territorial legislative and non-governmental stakeholder requirements.
+For payroll, this means performing payroll functions according to federal and provincial/territorial legislative and non-governmental stakeholder requirements.

-The legislative requirements are termed statutory.
+The legislative requirements are termed **statutory**.
 This means they are enacted, created, or regulated by statute, a law enacted by the legislative branch of a government.
 Fines and penalties can be imposed if an organization is not in compliance with the legislative requirements in each jurisdiction.

-When dealing with federal and provincial/territorial government agencies, payroll practitioners must know the many pieces of legislation that regulate their work and the compliance requirements associated with each.
-Payroll practitioners are responsible for ensuring their organization is compliant with all payroll related legislation, thus eliminating the potential for any fines or penalties.
+When working with federal and provincial or territorial government agencies, payroll professionals must be well-versed in the various laws and regulations that govern payroll operations, as well as the compliance requirements specific to each.

-In payroll, there are also compliance requirements from other non-government stakeholders, for example, union collective agreements or group insurance policies.
-Payroll practitioners must therefore ensure the organization is compliant with all stakeholder requirements.
+It is their responsibility to ensure the organization adheres to all applicable legislation, thereby minimizing the risk of fines or legal penalties.

+In addition to government regulations, payroll practitioners must also comply with obligations set forth by non-government stakeholders.
+These may include collective agreements with unions, group insurance policies, pension plans, and other contractual arrangements.
+Maintaining compliance across all stakeholder requirements is essential to the integrity and effectiveness of the payroll function.

 Responsibilities and Functions of Payroll
 ---------------------------------------------------